Swiftaff/cheerio-mockups/README.md

 1. Fix any minor markup validation issues
 1. Rename the `index.html` to `original.html` - this page will form the basis of all your mockup variants of this page (see wikipedia example)

-### Make one or more mockup variants of the page using [https://cheerio.js.org/](cheerio.js) script
+### Run the dev server and start making one or more mockup variants of the page using [https://cheerio.js.org/](cheerio.js) script

-1. Start development server `npm run auto_dev`
+1. Start development server `node src/index.js`
-1. open `http://localhost:3000/original.html` in browser to check html server is running and the page still looks ok
+1. open `http://localhost:3000/original.html` in browser to check html server is running and the original page still looks ok
 1. Now is a good time to `git init` and commit your changes before continuing
-1. Edit the `src/mockups.js` file to define the changes you want to make for one or more mockups, and open those urls in a browser, e.g. `http://localhost:3000/mockup1.html`
+1. Edit the `src/mockups_config.js` file to define the changes you want to make for one or more mockups, and open those urls in a browser, e.g. `http://localhost:3000/mockup1.html`

     ```js
-    module.exports = [
+    module.exports = {
+        // general settings
+        input: "src",
+        output: "html",
+        original: "original.html",

         // first mockup definition will auto-create a `mockup1.html` page
         // using the `original.html` as a template and applying your cheerio
         // commands below to make any changes you want
         // including any new snippets of html
+        mockups:[
             {
             name: "mockup1",
             instructions: ($, $$) => {
                 // $ = 'cheerio.js' which is like jquery for static html